Features

 Create drag and drop palettes from which users can drop new elements into the diagram.
 Dropping diagram items is fully supported by yFiles; the only thing needed is a palette with the desired items.

-Dropping a node onto a group node will also automatically create the new node as a child of the group.
+Dropping a node into a group node will also automatically create the new node as a child of the group.
 Snap lines during the gesture that help align the new items are supported as well.

 View demo